basil08/jekyll-now/_posts/2020-10-17-my-first-digital-hackathon.md

 I attended one basic CTF workshop (again just for the sake of experiencing one) and it was pretty OK.
 There were many prizes to be won for different things, all shipped to your home(!)

-Apart from that, I primarily programmed on `repl.it`.
+Apart from that, I primarily programmed on [repl](https://repl.it).
 We planned to build a frontend app which aided in speech memorization but our plan couldn't mature to fruition.
 Anyway, I had a blast working on the collaborative repl, with watching other people writing code alongside me.
 It was pretty fun on their discord server too :) .

 ## Regrets